 We are a participant in affiliate programs including the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Read the full disclosure policy here.

-Make Extra Money at Home with Your Creativity
+Creative Ways to Make Extra Money from Home

 You can sell these things at art and craft fairs or online in an Etsy store.